 Where We Stayed Near Colombo Airport

 For late night arrivals and early departures we have used this hotel – Green View Hotel or guest house ( click here) .
-It has a large family apartment style room ( 2 bedroom) and a pool.
+It has a large family apartment-style room ( 2 bedrooms) and a pool.
 It’s cheap, nothing fancy, but very spacious and convenient for the airport.
 The location is nice for a walk in the countryside too.
 The owners can organise transport for you and were very helpful.

 The lower-cost beach villa we mention above is this one, Villa Balapitya Beach ( click through) Its beach is the one in the Pinterest image and we had it all to ourselves other than a few local boys jumping off the rocks.
 The villa was beautiful and the food was good ( a full blog post about this villa here).
 It’s near Ambalangoda, so not too far south and this is a good stop for the Ambalangoda mask makers.